buddhamagnet/cv/employment.md

 ### [COMIC RELIEF](http://comicrelief.com) SEPTEMBER 2009 - JULY 20102

 Worked on the [Sport Relief](http://sportrelief.com) 2010 campaign as well as the Comic Relief and [Red Nose Day](http://rednoseday.com) sites.
-Main remit was to build custom drupal modules for the sites.
-Also rebuilt the existing web services back end for Sport Relief end using [zend framework](http://zend.com) and ported this to Comic Relief.
+Main remit was to build custom Drupal modules for the sites.
+Also rebuilt the existing web services back end for Sport Relief end using [Zend Framework](http://zend.com) and ported this to Comic Relief.

-My work at Comic Relief was varied, touching on back end work (writing back end services for the flash-fronted part of the Sport Relief site using AMF; refactoring the Mile Event registration and management system using a combination of zend components and pure PHP; working on internal rails application used to manage data flow between various databases) and front end (building fundraising hub pages for major donors; working on theme layer for all three sites).
+My work at Comic Relief was varied, touching on back end work (writing back end services for the Flash part of the Sport Relief site using AMF; refactoring the Mile Event registration and management system using a combination of Zend components and pure PHP; working on internal Rails application used to manage data flow between various databases) and front end (building fundraising hub pages for major donors; working on theme layer for all three sites).

 > “I worked with David during Sport Relief 2010 and found him to be a consummate professional and technically proficient.
 His ability to understand the client's requirements and provide a swift and streamlined solution was commendable.
 As such I have no hesitation in recommending him as a proficient developer and an able communicator.”